nytimes/backbone.stickit/README.md

 ### stickit
 `view.stickit(optionalModel, optionalBindingsConfig)`

-Uses `view.bindings` or the given bindings, and `this.model` or the given model, to setup bindings.
-Stickit can be called more than once with different models and binding configurations.
-Note: multiple models can be bound to a view, but any subsequent attempts to bind a previously bound model will delete the previous bindings for (only) that model.
+Uses `view.bindings` and `view.model` to setup bindings.
+Optionally, you can pass in a model and bindings hash.
+Note: you can only bind to a model once, any subsequent attempts to bind a previously bound model will unbind all stickit events, then rebind it (this gives you flexibility to re-render).

 ```javascript
   render: function() {